 Orion Pipeline announced the completion of its Hemby Lateral.
 This line consists of 8 miles of 8-inch pipeline.
 It connects 6,000 MCFD of new production into Orion’s P1 system.
 The three producers on the Hemby Lateral have greatly reduced operating costs as they no longer need compressors, dehydration units, or J-T plants.
 Furthermore, the processing upgrade offered by Orion has improved their wellhead price.

 Orion Pipeline announced the acquisition of gathering system in Cherokee County, Texas.
 The system provides low pressure, wet gas service at Percy Wheeler Field.
 Gas is treated for hydrocarbon dew point with a J-T plant.
 Orion’s involvement helped an existing client complete the acquisition of the associated wells.

 Orion Pipeline announced the acquisition of an 8- and 4-inch pipeline from another gatherer.
 This system currently gathers 700 MCFD from a single producer.
-One mile of new line will be laid to connect this system to Orion’s previously acquired Panola County assets, allowing provision of wet gas, low pressure service and a processing upgrade.
+One mile of new line will be laid to connect this system to Orion’s previously acquired Panola County assets, greatly reducing operating costs for the producers while providing a processing upgrade.

 Orion Pipeline announced the acquisition of an 8-inch pipeline system from an interstate pipeline.
 This system currently gathers 3,400 MCFD from four producers.
-This system will be converted to provide wet gas, low pressure service and a processing upgrade.
+This system will be converted to provide a full suite of gathering services and a processing upgrade.
 The company believes these changes will allow it to attract additional volumes.

 Orion Pipeline announced the acquisition of a gathering system in Freestone County, Texas.
 Orion plans to switch downstream markets to obtain a higher wellhead price for the producers on the system.
 Orion will offer dehydration and compression services.